Sealia/DevOps-Trainee-Recruitment/README.md

 # DevOps-Trainee-Recruitment

-To build a Docker image go to the folder app in your terminal and use command " docker build -t app:latest . "
+To build a Docker image go to the Dockerfile directory in your terminal and use command " docker build -t app:latest . "

 To run it use command " docker run -d -p 5000:5000 app "